UN-OCHA/hpc-actions/README.md

       `env/<stage|staging>`, at which point the conflicts should be solved.
   * Once checks pass, merge the pull request, this will:
     * Create the tag / release on GitHub (if neccesary).
-    * Trigger a build of the docker image in GitHub Actions (if neccesary).
+    * Trigger a build of the docker image in GitHub Actions (if neccesary, usually not as it should reuse the image on stage).
     * Open a "mergeback" Pull Request, to merge the changes back into develop.
+  * After the checks are complete:
-  * After docker image build is complete, deploy to the environment using the appropriate method.
+    * deploy to the environment using the appropriate method.
+    * Approve and merge the mergeback PR

 ### Hotfixes